SNAP Hot Foods

 The Issue

 How Americans buy, prepare and consume food has evolved over time.
 Most Americans regularly purchase hot, prepared meals from stores to feed their families.
-Yet, the 22 million families who rely on the Supplemental Nutrition Assistance Program (SNAP) can only purchase foods for take-home preparation and consumption or cold prepared foods.
-When the program was in its early stages nearly 50 years ago, Americans were preparing more meals from scratch, so Congress restricted the purchase of hot foods with SNAP dollars.
-Since that time, American shopping and eating habits have shifted across all socioeconomic classes.
+Yet, the 22 million families who rely on the Supplemental Nutrition Assistance Program (SNAP) can only purchase foods for take-home preparation and consumption, or cold prepared foods.
+When SNAP was in its early stages nearly 50 years ago, Americans were preparing more meals from scratch, so Congress restricted the purchase of hot foods with SNAP dollars.
+However, American shopping and eating habits have shifted since that time across all socioeconomic classes.

-Today, most Americans relish the flexibility to purchase hot meals – such as a rotisserie chicken, soup, or a hot sandwich – because Americans want convenience and faster meal-preparation as they juggle multiple responsibilities.
+Today, most Americans relish the flexibility to purchase hot meals—such as a rotisserie chicken, soup, or a hot sandwich—because consumers want convenience and faster meal-preparation as they juggle multiple responsibilities.
 Low-income Americans who depend on SNAP need that type of flexibility as well.
-In fact, of the more than 42 million SNAP participants, approximately 70 percent are children, elderly or have disabilities.
+In fact, of the more than 42 million SNAP participants, approximately 70% are children, elderly or have disabilities.
 Being able to purchase hot foods will give these individuals more choices when shopping for food.
 Removing the hot foods restriction is a commonsense update to modernize the program.

 The SNAP program works well when it allows hot food sales during emergencies.
 The U.S. Department of Agriculture grants waivers for hot foods to be purchased during natural disasters, such as hurricanes.
 These waivers have been successful in giving needed flexibility to SNAP families during times of crisis.
 There is no reason not to provide the same flexibility and convenience to SNAP families on every other day of the year.

-Allowing hot food purchases will also simplify administration of the program for stores that already accept SNAP benefits.
-Today, a working mom can use SNAP benefits to buy a cold sandwich, but if the bread is toasted or the sandwich is put in a panini press, she can’t buy the same sandwich.
-That is confusing and hard for stores to follow.
-This change, however, would not allow restaurants to enter the SNAP program.
-The same store eligibility requirements would apply under this new legislation as apply today.
+Allowing hot food purchases will simplify administration of the program for stores that already accept SNAP benefits.
+Today, a working mom can use her SNAP benefits to buy a cold sandwich.
+But if the bread is toasted or the sandwich is put in a panini press, she can’t buy the same sandwich with SNAP.
+This is confusing and hard for stores to follow.
+Removing the hot foods restriction would not expand SNAP to allow restaurants to enter the program.
+The same store eligibility requirements would still apply as it does today.

 Retail Impact